 CAM software creates G code that is responsible for guiding the cutting heads, spinning speeds, etc. Basically everything related to the production side of the process.
 M Code determines tooling changes, use of coolant, etc. All this comes with time estimations for each operation.

-Therefore, we can see how long the whole process takes, how much work does a single tool do, how many tool changes occur and so on.
+Therefore, we can see how long the whole process takes, how much work a single tool does, how many tool changes occur, and so on.
 The machine operator can also adjust the program to better fit his machinery or when he sees a better way to produce the parts.

 But the important part is here – CAM software can give an assessment of the time required for making a part.

-And it all bases on 3D models.
+And it is all based on 3D models.
 If you do not have them, the price quote often relies on a mix of using Excel sheets and common sense combined with previous experience.
 And while bringing intuition into the frame may seem hugely inaccurate, it is not.

 That is also the reason why automating the whole pricing process is possible through AI.
-Using the part parameters and comparing it to previous works, their production times and costs can bring us to a fairly optimal price-point.
+Using the part parameters and comparing them to previous works, their production times and costs can bring us to a fairly optimal price point.

 Machine Costs